sumitpore/mvc-plugin-boilerplate-for-wordpress/README.md

 ## Getting Started

-We'll try to create a shortcode that prints 10 posts
+We'll try to create a shortcode that prints 10 posts.
+The guide assumes that you have gone through Installation steps and created `Example Me` Plugin.

 ### Writing your first Router
 Routes can be defined inside `routes.php` file.
 Here is how a route can be defined for our examples